konsim83/TriangleMesh.jl/docs/src/man/examples.md

 ```julia
 poly = polygon_Lshape()
 ```
 Then we create the mesh by calling `create_mesh` with `poly` as its first argument.
-The rest of the arguments is optional but usually needed to adust the behavior of the meshing algorithm according to your needs.
+The rest of the arguments is optional but usually necessary to adust the behavior of the meshing algorithm according to your needs.
 An example could be:
 ```julia
 mesh = create_mesh(poly, info_str="my mesh", voronoi=true, delaunay=true, set_area_max=true)
 ```